Exponential integrator: Stiff order conditions

-Here $Z, K, M.$ denote arbitrary square matrices.
+Here $Z$, $K$, and $M$ denote arbitrary square matrices.

 Convergence analysis

 The stability and convergence results for exponential Rosenbrock methods are proved in the framework of strongly continuous semigroups in some Banach space.

 Examples

 All the schemes presented below fulfill the stiff order conditions and thus are also suitable for solving stiff problems.

 Second-order method

 The simplest exponential Rosenbrock method is the exponential Rosenbrock–Euler scheme, which has order 2, see, for example Hochbruck et al. (2009):